jansel/jansel.github.io/index.md

 As an undergraduate I did research with [Gene Cooperman] and helped create [DMTCP], a user-level distributed checkpoint/restart system.

-Since 2011, I have also been working for the startup [Locu] on the side.
-I was the first non-founder employee of Locu and my work focused on created machine learning algorithms for extracting semantic information from unstructured web content.
-In Augst 2013 Locu was [acquired by GoDaddy].

 [acquired by GoDaddy]: http://allthingsd.com/20130819/godaddy-acquires-merchant-finder-startup-locu-for-70-million/
 [CSAIL]: http://www.csail.mit.edu/